-Our “C-I-T-I Reunion” Facebook group…over 2,000 people strong & growing…has afforded me a wonderful opportunity to reminisce with so many of my great friends from throughout my Citibank career.
+Our “C-I-T-I Reunion” Facebook group – -!over 2,000 people strong & still growing – -!has afforded us a wonderful opportunity to reminisce with so many of our great Citi friends.

-A couple of people have reminded me about things that I have totally erased from my memory.
-Not consciously, mind you, but once a person reaches 60 (and I’m 64 & feeling 164), a lot of stuff just seems to somehow escape through the cracks.
+A couple of people have reminded me about things that I must’ve totally erased from my memory.

-Here are a couple of things that some of my people noted…
+Here are a few things that people noted…

-> Angel Quirino (now married to Cathy) was an outstanding customer service representative in the RPS/Retirement Plan Services (actually, we were still Tax Shelter then) phone unit when we migrated the business from NY down to San Antonio in late 1993.
+– Angel Quirino (married to Cathy) was an outstanding customer service representative in RPS/Retirement Plan Services Phones (actually, we were still Tax Shelter then) after we migrated the entire business from NY down to San Antonio in late 1993.

-As with any new & growing organization, there are a lot of “adjustments” going on, as people learn about each other, what makes them tick, etc..
+As with any new & growing organization, there are a lot of, er, “adjustments” that go on, as people learn more about each other, what makes them tick, etc..

-Angel remembered a time when I was in my office (I ran RPS Operations at the time) and I seemed to be having a rather heated (very loud?) conversation with someone on the phone.
-It was always a practice of mine to keep my office door wide open.
+Angel remembered a time when I was in my office (I ran RPS Operations at the time) and I seemed to be having a rather-heated (= really loud) phone conversation.

 My shit stunk just like everyone else’s.